polistat/content-2022/methodology.md

 The generic ballot polls used to calculate Bigmood also have sampling error.
 We follow the same steps used to find variance from the polls (see Variance from the Polls section) to find the sampling error of each generic ballot poll and take a weighted average according to the weights used for calculating Bigmood (see Bigmood section).

 ### Variance of Indecisive Ballot Electors (VIBE)
 VIBE (Variance of Indecisive Ballot Electors) is a metric used to add uncertainty to our model's predictions based on how many uncommitted voters there are in each race according to the polls.
-We define the percentage of uncommitted voters U as the percentage of people in each state who did not report that they plan to vote for either the Democratic or the Republican candidate:
+We define the percentage of uncommitted voters <Math inline>{"`U`"}</Math> as the percentage of people in each state who did not report that they plan to vote for either the Democratic or the Republican candidate:

 <Center>
   <Math>{"`U = 1-(D+R)`"}</Math>